When did the Gulflabor boycott start?

 If the recruitment and relocation fees are paid in the workers’ countries of origin, how can that be changed from the UAE side?

-This can be done through stricter regulation of subcontracting practices, including limiting the number of times a contract can be subcontracted, and holding contractors legally responsible for the actions of their subcontractors.
+This can be done through a review of subcontracting practices, including limiting the number of times a contract can be subcontracted, and holding contractors legally responsible for the actions of their subcontractors.
 These same regulations would resolve some of the major issues with enforcement of the EPP, which currently only applies to the contractors who sign it, not the subcontractors who actually manage most of the work onsite.

 Has Gulflabor met with the Guggenheim and/or TDIC and/or Human Rights Watch?